 Who is on the Committee?

 Currently its members are:

 Culpeper Community Garden’s Committee meets every two months with the Garden Workers in attendance The committee [trustees] are responsible for the running of the garden, employing paid workers, raising funds, managing our finances and making sure that policies and procedures are in place are fit for purpose and implemented [eg safeguarding, garden rules]

 Who can be on the committee?

 Any garden member is eligible.
 You must be recommended by two other garden-members.
 One will “propose” you and the other will “second” you in writing.
 After this members will vote for you at the AGM.
-One third of the trustees [committee members] are elected at each AGM.
+One third of trustees places are up for re-election at each AGM.

 What’s in it for me?

 You get to make decisions about how Culpeper is run, and can thus support this fantastic garden and the vital community work it does.
 You can develop your management skills, and work alongside a groups of experienced committed trustees.